MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-change-settings.md

 ---

 ## Configure backup storage redundancy

 You can configure backup storage redundancy for databases in Azure SQL Database when you create your database.
-You can then change the storage redundancy after the database is already created.
+You can change the storage redundancy after the database is already created.

 Backup storage redundancy changes made to existing databases apply to future backups only.
 The default value is geo-redundant storage.
 For differences in pricing between locally redundant, zone-redundant, and geo-redundant backup storage, see the [SQL Database pricing page](https://azure.microsoft.com/pricing/details/sql-database/single/).

 Storage redundancy for Hyperscale databases is unique.
-To learn more, review [Hyperscale backups storage redundancy](hyperscale-automated-backups-overview.md#data-and-backup-storage-redundancy).
+To learn more, review [Hyperscale backup storage redundancy](hyperscale-automated-backups-overview.md#data-and-backup-storage-redundancy).

 ### [Azure portal](#tab/azure-portal)

 In the Azure portal, you can choose a backup storage redundancy option when you create your database.
-You can then subsequently update the backup storage redundancy from the **Compute & storage** page of your database settings.
+You can later update the backup storage redundancy from the **Compute & storage** page of your database settings.

 When you're creating your database, choose the backup storage redundancy option on the **Basics** tab.